diasurgical/psx-tools/README.md

 Note that both the US and European versions of Diablo contain English, French, German, and Swedish, but do not contain Japanese.
 The Japanese version is also needed to extract the Japanese files.

 ### dbank
-Dumps the contents sound bank files (.BOF/.BNK pair).
+Dumps the contents of sound bank files (.BOF/.BNK pair).
 These files are embedded in the stream files, and contain sound effects stored in VAG format.

 Usage: dbank [bof] [bnk]